-- Data includes Baylor’s Louise Herrington School of Nursing located in Dallas.
+Data includes Baylor’s Louise Herrington School of Nursing located in Dallas.

 	- While positive results received from the fall pre-semester testing are reflected on the Baylor Dashboard, those results will be counted by public health authorities in home county and state systems.
 Therefore, not all Baylor pre-semester testing is allocated to McLennan County.

 	- Surveillance positivity – The percentage of people tested for COVID-19 through Baylor’s surveillance testing program who have a positive test result.
 This is an accurate indicator of prevalence rates in the Baylor population.
 Surveillance testing is conducted through random, periodic testing of a percentage of the Baylor population.
 Surveillance testing is not tied to symptoms or exposure to a COVID-19-positive case.

 	- Total positivity – The percentage of people tested for COVID-19 who have a positive test result.
 Reasons for testing include symptoms, exposure to a known COVID-19-positive person, or surveillance.

-- The Baylor community of students, faculty and staff is approximately 22,700 individuals.
+	- The in-session Baylor community of students, faculty and staff is approximately 22,700 individuals.